carbonteq/refined-type/README.md

 ### Traditional Branded Types in TypeScript

 Developers have traditionally created branded types using a variety of techniques, each with significant drawbacks:

-#### 1. Using declaration merging and interfaces:
+#### 1. Using declaration merging and interfaces

 ```typescript
 // Approach 1: Using interfaces